kalebmoon07/kalebmoon07.github.io/_pages/2025-fall-ml4do/ai4do-main.md

 * **Lecture**: The instructor will present the main concepts and techniques.
 * **In-class presentation**: Some classes will be reserved for student presentations.
 An assigned team must select a research paper among the given list and explain it to the class (25 minutes).
 Each student must be involved in at least one presentation.
-* **Referee report**: At the end of each topic, students must select a research paper from the given list and write a referee report with critical analysis (min 2 pages, similar to a peer-review in a AI conference).
-During the course, four reports will be assigned.
+* **Referee report**: At the end of each topic, students must select a research paper from the given list and write a referee report with critical analysis (min 2 pages, similar to a peer-review in an AI conference).
+During the course, three reports will be assigned.
   <!-- * See the [writing guidelines](/teaching/ai4do/2025/writing-guideline) -->
 * **Final project**: Students in a team will develop a new method that applies AI to discrete optimization.
   * A proposal must be submitted at the end of week 6 (max 2 pages).